daigonstar/adapt-learning-install-script/README.md

 bash adapt-authoring.sh
 ```

-alternatively you can make the script executable with the fololowing:
+alternatively you can make the script executable with the following:

 ```
 chmod +x adapt-authoring.sh